 Typical of an HDI PCB is a high wiring density in conjunction with a very high number of microvia holes, or microvias for short.
 We speak of HDI with conductor structures from 150 µm and finer, and of microvias with a hole diameter <0.2 mm.
 Modern production technology enables layouts from a line/space of 75 µm.
 Hole filling technologies, e.g. microvia copper filling, plugging or resin filling, play a crucial role in choosing an optimal rewiring strategy.

 The advantages are:

-Greatest possible freedom in component placement,
+Greatest possible freedom in the placement of components,

 Simplified unbundling of the PCB layout, reduction of the number of layers,

-Density, single-sided assembly and associated reduction of assembly costs
+Dense, single-sided assembly and associated reduction of assembly costs